TRaSH-Guides/Guides/CONTRIBUTING.md

 ## Pull Request naming

-We're trying to be as consistent as possible for automation of the changelog.
+We're trying to be as consistent as possible to automate the changelog.

 - **feat(xxx):** Commits, that adds a new feature
 - **fix(xxx):** Commits, that fixes a bug/issue